 Of course, I polished off the lot, but I’ve got to be honest – it wasn’t for me.
 With that said, svíčková na smetaně is one of the most famous foods from Prague, and so you should definitely give it a try.

-Although not exclusively a Czech food, tatarák, or beef tartare is a big part of Czech cuisine, and you’ll almost definitely come across it on restaurant menus.
+Although not exclusively a traditional Czech food, tatarák, or beef tartare is a big part of Czech cuisine, and you’ll almost definitely come across it on restaurant menus.

 Beef tartare is ground raw beef topped with a raw egg yolk and served alongside chopped onions and pickled cucumber, along with paprika, salt, pepper and mustard and a hunk of thick crusty bread.